kmille/borgctl/README.md

 ...
 ```

+#### Adjusting default arguments for single borg commands

-For every borg command, you can add default command line parameter/arguments in the config file by specifying `borg_$borgcommand_arguments`.
-These are the default for the create command:
+For every borg command, you can add command line parameter/arguments in the config file by specifying `borg_$borgcommand_arguments`.
+They are used automatically.
+For example, here are default arguments for the create command:

 ```yaml
 borg_create_arguments: